-There is so much to learn about Calvin College’s diversity and inclusion initiatives.
+There is so much to learn about Calvin University’s diversity and inclusion initiatives.
 Some of the more frequently asked questions are answered here.
 If you have more questions about Calvin's diversity and inclusion initiatives, or if you have a suggestion to improve our diversity and inclusion efforts, please contact us at firstname.lastname@example.org.

-In 1999 the Christian Reformed Church of North America took steps to become identified as an “anti-racist” organization.
-The college, as well as churches within the denomination, was encouraged to incorporate an anti-racist lens into its work and policies.
-In 2004, the Board of Trustees approved of the From Every Nation document which has as three themes: Multicultural Citizenship, Anti-Racism and Accountability, and Reconciliation and Restoration.
-“Anti-racism,” while at first may sound negative, can be a useful and, indeed, a positive term.
+In 1999, the Christian Reformed Church in North America took steps to become identified as an “anti-racist” organization.
+The university, as well as churches within the denomination, was encouraged to incorporate an anti-racist lens into its work and policies.
+In 2004, the Calvin University Board of Trustees approved of the From Every Nation document which has as three themes: Multicultural Citizenship, Anti-Racism and Accountability, and Reconciliation and Restoration.

+The From Every Nation document explains the university’s use of the term in this way, “‘Anti-racism’ at first may sound negative, but it can be a useful and, indeed, a positive term.
 It alerts us to the fact that progress toward the ultimate end—a genuinely multicultural Christian community—requires more than eloquent rhetoric and good intentions.
 It requires intentionally combating deeply ingrained impediments to interracial justice, reconciliation and partnership.

 The use of anti-racist terminology is not a mere matter of putting on the rhetorical berets and bandoleers of political correctness.
-It arises out of a sober recognition of what Abraham Kuyper called the “antithesis”—the radical gap between the Kingdom of God and the powers of this world.
+It arises out of a sober recognition of what Abraham Kuyper called the ‘antithesis’—the radical gap between the Kingdom of God and the powers of this world.”
 (FEN, 23)

-Anti-racism, simply defined, is the collective of beliefs, actions, movements and policies adopted or developed to oppose racism.
+Anti-racism, simply defined, is the collective of beliefs, actions, movements, and policies adopted or developed to oppose racism.
 Anti-racism tends to promote the view that racism is pernicious and socially pervasive, and changes in institutional and social life are required to eliminate it.
 In general, anti-racism is intended to promote an egalitarian society in which people do not face discrimination on the basis of their race.